Skip to main content

 When looking for an HVAC system to cool your home, either a heat pump or air conditioner will do the job.
 Both systems use compressed refrigerant to collect heat from inside your home as air passes over the coil in the air handler and transfer it outside.
 Heat pumps and air conditioners essentially move heat from inside your home to an outdoor location.
 It is often thought that air conditioners cool a home by producing cold air, but the truth is they cool your house by removing heat energy from the home, pumping it away to a location outside the home.
 Air conditioners pump heat out of a home, just like a heat pump when operating in cooling mode.
 See the similarities?
 In fact, if looking at the outdoor unit of an air conditioner and heat pump system, it would be very difficult for the average person to tell them apart.
 So, from a cooling perspective, minus a few technical details, heat pumps and air conditioners are essentially the same when operating in cooling mode, with no significant difference in operation, efficiency, or energy costs.

 How does a heat pump work?
 How do air conditioners work , exactly?
 While essentially identical in cooling mode, heating mode is a completely different story.
 Air conditioners do not provide heating, but heat pumps do.
 Thanks to a reversing valve in the outdoor unit, a heat pump system works by extracting heat energy from outside air, even in extremely cold temperatures, transferring the heat inside the home, where it releases the heat into the air.
 A heat pump can heat and cool, but an air conditioner cannot, which is the primary difference between the two HVAC systems.
 An air conditioner is typically paired with a furnace to provide heat during the cold months.
-Together, an air conditioner and furnace are a complete heating and cooling system.
+Together, an air conditioner and furnace are a complete heating and cooling system, otherwise known as a split system.

 Although a heat pump can heat a home, when outside temperatures drop below freezing, the efficiency of a heat pump is affected as the unit requires more energy to maintain warm temperatures inside the home.
 Typical heat pump systems have an auxiliary electric heater added to the indoor air unit to add supplemental heat when outdoor temperatures drop.
 However because electric auxiliary heating Is not very efficient, the addition of a furnace can be a solution to this problem, creating a system that relies on the heat pump as the primary heat source but automatically switches to the furnace when appropriate.
 This Hybrid Heat® technology is both efficient and intelligent.